Menu

 Part 4: Natural Language Processing with Fess

-Last time we used Fess as a web scraping server to gather information on the site.
-This time, we will introduce the natural language processing by Python using the information collected by Fess.
-A Python environment is required, so prepare Python 3 environment in advance.
+Last time, we used Fess as a web scraping server to gather information from the site.
+This time, we will introduce natural language processing using Python with the information collected by Fess.
+A Python environment is required, so please prepare a Python 3 environment in advance.

 Natural Language Processing

-Natural language processing is a set of technologies for processing languages spoken and written using computers, and including various fields such as parsing and machine translation.
-This time, we will focus on word segmentation including morphological analysis and document classification.
+Natural language processing (NLP) is a set of technologies for processing languages spoken and written using computers.
+It includes various fields such as parsing and machine translation.
+This time, we will focus on word segmentation, including morphological analysis, and document classification.

-Fess uses Elasticsearch as a search engine, and Elasticsearch includes a word splitter by Analyzer provided by Apache Lucene.
-Analyzer can be customized in various settings.
-By using this function, it is possible to realize Japanese and other languages morphological analysis and word segmentation.
-If you can use Analyzer, you can use it for text analysis and machine learning.
+Fess uses Elasticsearch as a search engine, and Elasticsearch includes a word splitter through the Analyzer provided by Apache Lucene.
+The Analyzer can be customized in various settings.
+By using this function, it is possible to realize morphological analysis and word segmentation for Japanese and other languages.
+If you can use the Analyzer, you can leverage it for text analysis and machine learning.

-Elasticsearch provides Analyze API to access Analyzer via API.
-Building an Elasticsearch environment just to use the Analyze API is hard.
-This time, we will use the Python package Esanpy which makes it easy to use.
-Esanpy internally launches Elasticsearch with a minimal configuration and can be used without competing with existing Elasticsearch etc. that stores data.
+Elasticsearch provides the Analyze API to access the Analyzer via an API.
+Building an Elasticsearch environment just to use the Analyze API can be challenging.
+Therefore, we will use the Python package Esanpy, which makes it easy to use.
+Esanpy internally launches Elasticsearch with a minimal configuration and can be used without interfering with existing Elasticsearch instances that store data.

 Esanpy

 Esanpy is an Elasticsearch-based text analysis package.
-With Esanpy, you can use the Analyzer function of Elasticsearch as it is.
-You can install with the following command.
+With Esanpy, you can use the Analyzer function of Elasticsearch directly.
+You can install it with the following command:

 $ pip install esanpy